stIncMale/stincmale.github.io/_posts/2020-05-17-parallelism-vs-concurrency.markdown

 If people A and B having the same performance were digging a pit together during the same day, then their "dig" actions both started in the morning and finished in the evening, thus were concurrent.
-However, if during that day when A was in the pit &mdash; B was resting, and vice versa, then they did not dig the pit in parallel, and, therefore, a single person C who has the same performance as either A or B but does not need any rest would have dug a pit of the same size in a day while working alone.
+However, if during that day when A was in the pit&mdash;B was resting, and vice versa, then they did not dig the pit in parallel, and, therefore, a single person C who has the same performance as either A or B but does not need any rest would have dug a pit of the same size in a day while working alone.

 ### [](#executing-on-single-processing-unit){:.section-link}Executing on a single processing unit {#executing-on-single-processing-unit}